ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 wget https://raw.githubusercontent.com/ojaksch/MiSTer_tty2rpi/main/update_tty2rpi.sh -O - | bash -
 ```
 Files that will be created;
 - /boot/cmdline.txt.example -- compare with your existing cmdline.txt.
-The only relevant change here is the parameter *quiet*)
+The only relevant changes here are the parameters *quiet* and *cfg80211.ieee80211_regdom=COUNTRYCODE*.
+[See here](https://www.arubanetworks.com/techdocs/InstantWenger_Mobile/Advanced/Content/Instant%20User%20Guide%20-%20volumes/Country_Codes_List.htm) for a list of WiFi regulatory domains.
 - /boot/config.txt.example -- compare with and edit your existing config.txt.
 Changes are:
 ```
 ...